goldfishrock/EmonTX-Shield-Using-ESP8266-And-DS18B20-Temperature-Probe/README.md

   - __OneWire__             -   https://github.com/PaulStoffregen/OneWire

-  Also included in the '3D Printed Enclosure' folder is a  .STL file and the original Fustion 360 file for an enclosure I designed to house the Arduino & Shield.
+  Also included in the '3D Printed Enclosure' folder is a  .STL file and the original Fusion 360 file for an enclosure I designed to house the Arduino & Shield.
 The hole in the side was incorporated to allow for a DS18B20 probe to be added.